 Our need for fat is tiny and easily met with the above food types.
 Fat is very complex and difficult to digest.
 Too much interferes with resting and healing.
 So eliminate oils and minimize fatty foods.
 Forego nuts and seeds altogether.
 One small to medium avocado during a 4-day retreat in a savory salad is very pleasant.

 Most of what you consume in fruit and leafy greens is water.
 So you must eat 3-5 times more volume for the same sense of fullness and satisfaction.
-Eating this much can take getting used to.
+Eating this much, like 5 apples instead of one or half a watermelon instead of a slice, can take getting used to.
 Practice it before the retreat.

 For more about food, see:

-- hygiene > food and prepare > menu
+- darkroom retreat> food and prepare > menu

 - The 80/10/10 Diet by Dr Douglas Graham, and Loren Lockman’s videos.